Xemicolon/snbank/README.md

 <br/>
 <br/>

-If Staff selects check account details, they'll be asked for an account number to fetch the details of the account from the customer.txt file where all our customer details are saved and display it to the staff.
+## If Staff selects check account details
+They'll be asked for an account number to fetch the details of the account from the customer.txt file where all our customer details are saved and display it to the staff.
 They are then presented with these options again:
 #### 1 - Create new bank account
 #### 2 - Check Account Details
 #### 3 - Logout